initia-labs/movevm/precompile/modules/initia_stdlib/doc/coin.md

 ## Function `mint_to`

-Mint FAs as the owner of metadat object to the primary fungible store of the given recipient.
+Mint FAs as the owner of metadata object to the primary fungible store of the given recipient.

 <pre><code><b>public</b> <b>fun</b> <a href="coin.md#0x1_coin_mint_to">mint_to</a>(mint_cap: &<a href="coin.md#0x1_coin_MintCapability">coin::MintCapability</a>, recipient: <b>address</b>, amount: u64)